 The oil palm (Elaeis guineensis) is a perennial plant that thrives when cultivated in tropical areas.
 Oil palm cultivation is very efficient in terms of land use.
 Compared to other oil plants, its oil yield is superior: on average, 4 tons of oil per hectare and at best up to 8 tons per hectare.
 Oil palm trees do not have to be felled for the fruit bunches to be collected; instead, the oil palm also produces oil year round for decades, providing steady income for those cultivating it.

 Sustainably-produced palm oil has lower life cycle emissions compared to other farmed vegetable oil crops.
 Thanks to this, renewable fuel produced from palm oil can significantly cut climate emissions and contribute to combating climate crisis.

-The palm oil that we source provides a 69% greenhouse gas (GHG) reduction on the average when refined into Neste MY Renewable Diesel and when the fuel's emissions over its entire life cycle are compared to similar emissions from fossil diesel use.
+The palm oil that we source provides a greenhouse gas (GHG) reduction of over 70% on the average when refined into Neste MY Renewable Diesel and when the fuel's emissions over its entire life cycle are compared to similar emissions from fossil diesel use.
 The emission reduction clearly exceeds the 50% GHG emission reduction requirement for all biofuels defined in the Renewable Energy Directive (EU RED).

-Approximately 29% of the palm oil we sourced in 2019 came from mills where methane is captured or its formation reduced with other methods.
-In 2017, we were able to verify a 50% methane emission reduction from application of a belt filter press at palm oil mills.
+Approximately 58% of the palm oil we sourced in 2020 came from mills where methane is captured or its formation reduced with other methods.
+As early as in 2017, we were able to verify a 50% methane emission reduction from application of a belt filter press at palm oil mills.
 We have since continued to aim for accelerated implementation of methane avoidance methods within the palm oil industry.

 Sustainability aspects of palm oil use